 "Oh my God," I said out loud.
 "I forgot to get gas."
 How could I have forgotten to get gas?

 My immediate questions were, where was I and was I closer to the camp I was headed toward or to the one I had left.
-I pulled the car off the road a bit and got out my map but I couldn't tell exactly where I was since there were no cross street or signs within sight.
-I was on a two lane tarred road in the middle of the bush; that I knew for sure.
+I pulled the car off the road a bit and got out my map, but I couldn't tell exactly where I was since there were no cross streets or signs within sight.
+I was on a two-lane tarred road in the middle of the bush; that was what I knew for sure.

 I had stopped many times over bridges and at sightings so how long I had been driving was not a good indication of how far I had driven.
 I remember feeling completely intense and super serious about making a good decision then remembered a cross road not too far back.
 A friend used to tell me, better the known than the unknown.
 So, I turned around and drove believing all I had heard that if you roll up the windows and turn off the air and radio and any ancillary power usage your gas will last longer.